Volkmann ischemic contracture

 If there is a forearm or elbow fracture, you should use a sling or splint to keep the area still and raise the arm above heart level.
 This helps prevent further injury and excessive swelling.

-The best treatment is early surgery to release the pressure in the forearm before any permanent injury to the muscles and nerves occurs.
-Reconstructive surgery to lengthen and sometimes transfer muscles is necessary to try to regain some hand function.
+The best treatment is early surgery to release the pressure in the forearm before permanent injury to the muscles and nerves occurs.
+Surgery to lengthen and sometimes transfer muscles is necessary to try to regain some hand function.
+But surgery is not as successful as early diagnosis and treatment.

 How well a person does depends on the severity and stage of disease at the time treatment is started.